 Just outside the borders of West Hollywood sits the infamous, castle-like Chateau Marmont, perched atop Sunset Boulevard.
-Although the hotel sets the bar high for pure luxury and movie star elegance, the longtime celebrity is hardly the only posh game in town.
-The London West Hollywood oozes British charm with textured walls, velvet couches, and mosaic-tiled bathrooms.
-Enjoy a private viewing of works by de Kooning, Rauschenberg, Miró, and more at Le Petit Ermitage, where the owner displays his art collection on the walls—and guests who book suites are treated to their very own butlers.
+Although the hotel sets the bar high for pure luxury and film-star elegance, the long-time celebrity is hardly the only posh game in town.
+The London West Hollywood oozes British charm with textured walls, velvet couches and mosaic-tiled bathrooms.
+Enjoy a private viewing of works by de Kooning, Rauschenberg, Miró and more at Le Petit Ermitage, where the owner displays his art collection on the walls—and guests who book suites are treated to their very own butlers.
 Some of the best views in the city can be found from the windows of the Sunset Tower Hotel, an art deco landmark which also houses Tower Bar.

 West Hollywood has been dubbed “The Creative City,” and for good reason.
 Bordering Beverly Hills and Los Angeles, WeHo is located in the heart of Los Angeles.
-It’s easily accessible from anywhere in the city, and the area has plenty to see and do packed into 5 square kilometres
+It’s easily accessible from anywhere in the city, and the area has plenty to see and do packed into 14.9 square kilometres.

-Santa Monica Boulevard, the center of WeHo’s LGBTQ+ community, is packed with bars, clubs, and award-winning restaurants.
-Dance your heart out at Revolver Video Bar, get a fancy cocktail at The Abbey, or enjoy hipster comfort food in Laurel Hardware.
+Santa Monica Boulevard, the centre of WeHo’s LGBTQ community, is packed with bars, clubs and award-winning restaurants.
+Dance your heart out at Revolver Video Bar, get a fancy cocktail at The Abbey or enjoy hipster comfort food in Laurel Hardware.

-But West Hollywood isn’t all about flash.
+But West Hollywood is not all about flash.
 Tucked away on a quiet side street, there’s an icon of modern architecture: the Schindler House at the MAK Center for Art and Architecture.
 Tour the stylish structure, which was completed in 1922 and is an early example of California’s indoor-outdoor style of architecture.
-Another low-key but worthwhile WeHo find is the beloved Book Soup bookstore, with readings and signings by top writers from around the world.
+Another low-key but worthwhile WeHo find is the beloved Book Soup bookshop, with readings and signings by top writers from around the world.

 West Hollywood is a favourite spot among partying celebrities, but this hip little city also packs in a lifetime’s worth of dining experiences.
-From stripmall sushi to Old Hollywood haunts, West Hollywood has a cure for every craving.
+From sushi in shopping parades to Old Hollywood haunts, West Hollywood has a cure for every craving.

-If people-watching is what you’re after, head to one of Innovated Restaurant Group’s West Hollywood Trifecta: ROKU, Katana (both serving imaginative Japanese cuisine), or BOA Steakhouse.
+If people-watching is what you’re after, head to one of Innovative Dining Group’s West Hollywood Trifecta: ROKU, Katana (both serving imaginative Japanese cuisine) or BOA Steakhouse.
 Real Housewives Lisa Vanderpump’s SUR Restaurant & Lounge (featured on the series) and PUMP Restaurant offer eclectic cuisine with posh backdrops and almost-guaranteed reality-star sightings.
-For a taste of the L.A. glam-rock scene, try Rainbow Bar & Grill on the Sunset Strip, a former hangout of ‘80s bands Poison and Mötley Crüe, serving American-Italian delights.
+For a taste of the LA glam-rock scene, try Rainbow Bar & Grill on Sunset Strip, a former hang-out of ‘80s bands Poison and Mötley Crüe, serving American-Italian delights.
 Dan Tana’s also serves calamari fritti-esque fare, but with an Old Hollywood vibe.

 Enjoy excellent eats minus the scene at one of the area’s hidden gems.
-In the eastside of West Hollywood (a neighboorhood known fondly as Little Russia), Traktir boasts some of the tastiest borscht in the city, best enjoyed with a side of black bread and horseradish-infused vodka.
+In the eastside of West Hollywood (a neighbourhood known fondly as Little Russia), Traktir boasts some of the tastiest borscht in the city, best enjoyed with a side of black bread and horseradish-infused vodka.
 Royal Gourmet Deli and Stolichnaya Bakery have all the caviar and piroshki your heart could desire.
-For a uniquely L.A. experience, get a ticket to raw fish heaven at Sushi Park.
-This unassuming storefront located in a shopping plaza serves a fixed-price omakase menu with exceptionally fresh and delicately prepared plates.
+For a uniquely LA experience, get a ticket to raw fish heaven at Sushi Park.
+This unassuming shop-front located in a shopping square serves a fixed-price omakase menu with exceptionally fresh and delicately prepared plates.

 At the base of the Hollywood Hills, the city of West Hollywood is the center of LGBTQ Los Angeles.
 In 1984, West Hollywood became the first majority-gay municipality in the country, and ever since, its rich tradition of pride and acceptance has been enjoyed by locals and visitors alike.
 Today, LGBTQ residents comprise more than 40 percent of the 5-square-kilometre community, and the crosswalks are painted as welcoming rainbows.